May 10 – June 6, 2026 · Alibaba HQ, Shanghai

 One ticket.
 Full month access.
 No upsells.

-Co-working space Full month, unrestricted internet (Google, GitHub, X all work)
+Co-working space Full month at the Alibaba Hongqiao campus, unrestricted internet (Google, GitHub, X all work on site)

 Four themed weeks